AvidThink Telco Cloud and Edge Report 2023

-PSX is an enabler for our service provider customer’s implementation of STIR/SHAKEN, interworking with Ribbon’s SBCs and Gateways and with any vendor's STIR/SHAKEN-defined Secure Telephone Identity to handle caller authentication or verification request queries and responses.
+Policy and Routing functionality enables for our service provider customer’s implementation of STIR/SHAKEN, interworking with Ribbon’s SBCs and Gateways and with any vendor's STIR/SHAKEN-defined Secure Telephone Identity to handle caller authentication or verification request queries and responses.

 Learn More About QoS Routing

 If you want to find the shortest path between two points, simply draw a straight line.
 If, however, you want to find the path with the lowest cost AND the best quality of service (QoS), it can be anything but simple and straightforward.
-By combining PSX SWe and Ribbon Analytics, we can offer QoS Routing making it possible to find the best combination of cost and quality when determining a routing path.
-With the QoS routing application a service provider gains a competitive advantage to be the first choice for routing SIP interconnect and access trunk traffic.
+By combining PSX and Ribbon Analytics, we can offer QoS Routing making it possible to find the best combination of cost and quality when determining a routing path.
+With QoS routing a service provider gains a competitive advantage to be the first choice for routing SIP interconnect and access trunk traffic.

 When network operators support number portability services it costs them a very small fee to “dip” into a third-party number portability database for an address.
 Although the fee may only be a fraction of a penny for every dip, if you handle millions of calls these number translation fees add up fast.
-Fortunately, with the PSX SWe there a better way - host your own number translation server.
-The PSX SWe number translation application enables carriers to deploy a number portability server in-house, reducing costs and decreasing per-call latency incurred from external 3rd party database dips.
+Fortunately, with the PSX there is a better way - host your own number translation server.
+PSX's number translation application enables carriers to deploy a number portability server in-house, reducing costs and decreasing per-call latency incurred from external 3rd party database dips.
 Like LCR, it is a highly scalable, highly flexible solution.
 The number translation application supports interoperability with multiple databases using SIP, ENUM, INAP, and TCAP allowing service providers to get number portability data directly from the source.

-Toll-Free Routing Service Solution Brief
+Download Toll-Free Routing Service Solution Brief

 Toll-Free Routing Service